Serpentcoil Island

 and throw a Gitan bag worth at least 115 Gitan to one-shot them if needed.

-Froggo (23 HP) always drops Gitan when defeated, and can't steal Gitan bags in your inventory.
+Froggo (4F) always drops Gitan when defeated, and can't steal Gitan bags in your inventory.

 If you have extra food, consider hunting them on 4F to earn money for the upcoming village's shop.